 Once you're comfortably seated, the system and menu will be carefully explained to you, helping you to feel at ease even if it may be your first time visiting a maid cafe.

 The menu is available in Japanese, English, and Mandarin Chinese.
-Many tourists love the fact that all staff at the cafe have undergone English language training as well!
+Some staff can also speak English.

 Popular items on the menu are foods that allow for fun interaction with the maids.

-Take this "Furifuri Shakashaka" drink, for example, that allows guests to shake and mix drinks with the waiting maid for just 750 yen (tax excluded).
+Take this "Furifuri Shakashaka" drink, for example, that allows guests to shake and mix drinks with the waiting maid for just 850 yen (tax included).
 Choose from a milk or soda base and see what color you end up with!

-Another popular item is the "Pipiyopiyopiyo Piyokosan Rice" for 900 yen (tax excluded), where the maid will decorate your dish with ketchup art.
+Another popular item is the "Pipiyopiyopiyo Piyokosan Rice" for 990 yen (tax included), where the maid will decorate your dish with ketchup art.
 All artwork, whether a rabbit, cat, dog, or any other cute thing, is done on the spot.
 To finish off, the maid will cast a "charm" that's full of love for you, to ensure that your tasty meal tastes even better!

-For dessert, try the pretty pink "Ojochama Sundae" for 700 yen (tax excluded), or the cool blue version, "Obocchama Sunday" for the same price.
+For dessert, try the pretty pink "Ojochama Sundae" for 770 yen (tax included), or the cool blue version, "Obocchama Sundae" for the same price.
 The pastel colors are as sweet as they taste!